-San Juan Island Park and Recreation District (locally known as Island Rec) was established in 1984 as a junior taxing district for San Juan Island.
-It is governed by an elected board of five commissioners.
-Serving during 2013 were elected Commissioners Bill Cumming, Jacquelyn Reiff, Scott Zehner, Tracy Roberson and Jeremy Talbott who chaired the board in 2013.
+San Juan Island Park and Recreation District (locally known as Island Rec) established in 1984 as a junior taxing district for San Juan Island is governed by an elected board of five commissioners.
+Serving during 2014 were Commissioners Bill Cumming, Jacquelyn Reiff (chair), Scott Zehner, Tracy Roberson and Adam Eltinge, who was appointed to the position vacated by Jeremy Talbott.

 It is the purpose of San Juan Island Park and Recreation District to enhance the quality of life on San Juan Island by:

-2013 was the fourth year of the 17 cent levy passed in November of 2009 and the fourth year of the inter-local agreement with the school district where as Island Rec funds school sports with seven cents of this levy.
-The 2013 operating budget totaled $774,996 of which 31% was earmarked for school sports.
+2014 was the fifth year of the 17 cent levy passed in November of 2009 and the fifth year of the inter-local agreement with the school district where as Island Rec funds school sports with seven cents of this levy.
+The 2014 operating expenses totaled $817,968 with nearly 30% allocated for school sports.

-Island Rec’s Director Sally Thomsen, completed her 14th year.
-Recreation Specialist Jason Davis completed 1.5 years, and Rec Specialist Morgan Johnston completed one year of employment.
-In August Heidi White completed her second year as the Administrative Assistant.
-Dale Downs continued in his 5th year as Park Maintenance/Custodian.
-A new ¾ time Recreation Specialist position was created to lead STAR (daily after school program), School’s Out Camps and Camp Eagle Rock.
-Previous CER Director Diana Feinson was hired in this position in May of 2013 resulting in more effective and cohesive services to families of elementary school children.
-Island Rec employed 22 seasonal and part-time employees working Camp Eagle Rock, Sailing Classes, STAR, Open Gym and Fair Building Programs and other specialty programs.
-140 different volunteers (up from 95 in 2012) contributed more than 1,100 hours providing park and recreation programs and services for San Juan Islanders.
-Staff created a volunteer database this year to better track, retain and recognize our valuable volunteers.
+Island Rec’s Director Sally Thomsen, completed her 15th year.
+After 2 years of service Jason Davis resigned and Lowell Jons replaced him as the Youth and Family Recreation Specialist and Rec Specialist Morgan Johnston completed her second year of employment.
+In November Jordan Reinhart replaced Diana Feinson as the School’s Out Program Coordinator.
+Heidi White resigned after three years of service and Julie Daquelente hired as the Administrative Assistant.
+Dale Downs continued in his 6th year as Park Maintenance/Custodian.
+Island Rec employed 24 seasonal and part-time employees working Camp Eagle Rock, Sailing Classes, STAR, Open Gym, Open Fair Building and other specialty programs.
+118 volunteers contributed more than 1,900 hours providing park and recreation programs and services for San Juan Islanders.

 Parks, Trails and Open Space:

-Detailed information about the hours and participation of all of Island Rec’s programs can be found on the attached spreadsheets.
+- Detailed information about the hours and participation of all Island Rec’s programs can be found on the attached spreadsheets.

 Partnerships are vital to Island Rec’s success and to serving the San Juan Island community effectively.
 Partnerships and cooperative programming avoids duplication of services and utilizes existing resources to deliver a better service.
 Island Rec continued its ongoing partnerships with:

-Since 2008 Island Rec’s Board has been recognizing individuals, businesses and organizations with its Shining Star Awards and Volunteer Appreciation.
-Those recognized in 2013 were:
+Since 2008 Island Rec’s Board has recognized individuals, businesses and organizations with its Shining Star Awards and Volunteer Appreciation.
+Award recipients for 2014 were: